 - makes use of resources, tools and services appropriate for the targeted small- and medium-sized manufacturers to meet identified needs of the region; and

-- incorporates a range of complementary service providers and partners to deliver broad expertise and maximum value to manufacturing clients.
+- incorporates a range of complementary service providers and partners to deliver broad expertise and Start Printed Page 11415maximum value to manufacturing clients.

 ii.
 Center Strategy.
 Reviewers will assess the strategy proposed for the Center to deliver services that meet manufacturers' needs and generate impact.
 Reviewers will assess the extent to which the proposed Center:

 - Incorporates the market analysis described in criterion (i) above to inform strategies, products and services;